JuliaLang/www_old.julialang.org/blog/_posts/2016-12-xx-moredots.md

 single small operation like `2*X[i]`, writing the result out to a temporary array before immediately reading the next `X[i]`.

-In typical performance benchmarks (LINK NOTEBOOK), therefore, the traditional vectorized code `X = f(2 * X.^2 + 6 * X.^3 - sqrt(X))` turns out to be **about
+In typical performance benchmarks (see [notebook]), therefore, the traditional vectorized code `X = f(2 * X.^2 + 6 * X.^3 - sqrt(X))` turns out to be **about
 10× slower** than the devectorized or fused-vectorized versions of the same code at the beginning of this article for `X = zeros(10^6)`.
 Even if we